auth0/rules/rules/send-events-segmentio.md

+---
+icon: segmentio.png
+categories:
+- webhook
+---
 ## Send events to segment.io

 This rule is used to send two differen events to [segment.io](http://segment.io)

 The rule checks whether the user has already signed up before or not.
 This is tracked by the persistent `user.signedUp` property.
 If the property is present then we assume this is a __login__ event, otherwise we assume a new __signup__.